kh0nsu/FromStutterFix/README.md

 ## I still get stutters at certain points in the game

 Stutters at loading triggers probably can't be fixed, except by From, or a miracle patch to the rendering pipeline.
 There may be other sources of stutter also.

-## Can you make it a DLL that loads automatically?

-I don't know how.
-If someone wants to do that, that would be great.